Rustam86/Infra/README.md

 *Disadvantages:*

 - Advances Quickly
-> This sounds like a good thing, right?
-Well, for the most part, it is.
-Docker is improving all the time, making app development and deployment slicker and more efficient.
+> Docker is improving all the time, making app development and deployment slicker and more efficient.
 Why this is sometimes a problem is because the associated documentation doesn’t always update quite as quickly as the technology itself.
 This can leave developers hunting for information on certain specifics, particularly within the abstract layers when using Mac or Windows.
 - Learning Curve
-> Some developers find that switching to Docker containers can have quite a steep learning curve.
-Even those that are thoroughly familiar with VM infrastructure can find some of the Docker concepts challenging to get to grips with.
-That’s why working with a user-friendly container-based tool can be the key to making the most out of the Docker environment.
+> Switching to Docker containers can have quite a steep learning curve.

 Q: *Explain how Docker works: what are Dockerfiles, how are containers created, and how are they run and destroyed?*